- Metal and polymer construction

 Its aluminum cylinder, complete with a brass cylinder and long nozzle, allows the users to make accurate repeat shots.
 Straight out of the box, you will find numerous scopes and optics for above and below.
 The powerful rifle releases BBs at an impressive velocity of well over 400 feet per second.

 How to buy the best bolt action airsoft sniper rifle

 Airsoft games have become wildly popular across the globe.
 The popularity of these military simulation games has effectively driven up the demand for airsoft rifles.
 Fortunately for airsoft lovers, these replicas are readily available in a lot of online shops and your local hobby stores.
 The explosion of the airsoft gaming revolution has one shortcoming, however.

-Today, there are dozens of different bolt action airsoft sniper rifles at the market.
+Today, dozens of different bolt-action airsoft sniper rifles are on the market.
 The many rifle options have made it incredibly difficult for consumers to select the perfect airsoft sniper rifle replica from the vast lot.

 Choosing between a Springpowered vs Gas (HPA) powered airsoft bolt action rifle

 As I already mentioned earlier, spring-powered airsoft sniper rifles are the most common ones due to their increased FPS right out of the box, quieter operation, and other benefits.